Robaarishi24/Programarizing/README.md

 # Programarizing - Project#4

 ### Project Idea :
-The application displays the work of programmers .
+The application displays the work of programmers and any companies can contact with any one of thim.
 ### ERD :
 ![](https://d.top4top.io/p_1558mwfvt3.jpg)